 To develop new perspectives, provide valuable insights and disseminate critical findings for the benefit of the public through our research, studies, and by organizing dialogues with leaders, thinkers, academicians, and citizens to address key issues faced by Malaysians.

 DR. ABDUL RAZAK

-On the international front, Dr. Razak has served as a consultant and policy advisor for higher education, democracy and development in Iran, Bahrain, Libya, Tunisia, Indonesia, Philippines, Vietnam and Timor Leste.
-He was also the resource person for the European Union and World Bank on human development related issues.
+On the international front, Dr Abdul Razak has served as a consultant and policy advisor in international development projects in Bahrain, Libya, Tunisia, Palestine, Indonesia, the Philippines, Vietnam, Fiji, Papua New Guinea and Timor Leste.
+He also used to serve as the resource person for the European Union and the World Bank on human development and human security-related issues.

-He is a qualified legal counsel and did his fellowship at East West Centre (University of Hawaii).
+He is a qualified legal counsel and received his PhD in Law and International Security from the University of Leeds, UK.
+He did his fellowship at East West Centre (University of Hawaii) and was a visiting researcher at Colombia University.
 He also attended leadership executive programmes at Said Business School (Oxford University) and Kennedy School of Government (Harvard University).

 Benedict Weerasena is the Research Director of Bait Al Amanah (House of Trust).
 With several publications on politics and public policy, higher education, foreign worker dependency, his research interests include public finance, behavioral economics, development studies, international political economy and education policy.
 He has participated and presented in various international conferences and economic updates.

 Graduating with a Bachelor of Economics degree, first class honours from University Sains Malaysia, he is a recipient of the Conference of Rulers’ Royal Education Award and Gold Medal Award for Best Student in Economics 2015/2016.
 He previously worked with the National Higher Education Research Institute (IPPTN), researching university autonomy and shadow education.
 He also enjoys singing, cooking, art & craft and exercising during his free time.